HaoNLe/FashionWebapp/IntroTodeepLearning.md

 Linear functions have the same derivative regardless of its input, thus the algorithm cannot tell which direction to modify the inputs to improve.
 (Don't think too hard on this as we'll be going into more detail later)

-However this isn't the biggest issue.
-The biggest issue is of the mathematical sort.
+However this isn't the biggest issue: the biggest issue is of the mathematical sort.
 In a deep neural network, we can think of each hidden layer as a function that takes input from the previous layer and outputs to the next layer.
-So, we "stack" layers to solve a problem, which can be rephrased as we composite functions to approximate some solution function.
+We can think of this as "stacking" layers to solve a problem, which be though of as compositing functions to approximate some solution.
 When we composite linear functions, what we get at the end is another linear function.
 It doesn't matter how many linear functions you "stack" you will get a linear function at the end of it all.
 This severely limits what sort of problems we can solve.
 For more info read the article on the [Universal Approximation Theorem](https://towardsdatascience.com/can-neural-networks-really-learn-any-function-65e106617fc6).

 So what's the deal with ReLU then if linear activations aren't so great?
 Lets take a look at it's graph: